Cosmic shear without shape noise: Acknowledgments

 \section{Acknowledgments}

 We thank Klaus Honscheid, David Weinberg, Rachel Mandelbaum, Chris Hirata, Bhuvnesh Jain, and Peter Schneider for very useful discussions and advice.
 We also thank the Center for Cosmology and Astroparticle Physics at the Ohio State University and the Center for Particle Cosmology at the University of Pennsylvania for hosting us during critical phases of the paper.
 This paper is based upon work supported in part by the National Science Foundation under Grant No. 1066293 and the hospitality of the Aspen Center for Physics.
-The research of TE and EK was funded in part by NSF grant AST 0908027 and U. S. Department of Energy grant DE-FG02-95ER40893.
+This research funded in part by by NASA ROSES ATP 17-ATP17-0173.